United States forms

 - When supplementing G-28 — I-821D provides additional required information

-- Submitting your request more than 150 days before the expiration of your current deferred action period.
+- Submitting your request over 150 days before your current deferred action period expires.

-Form I-918 Supplement B is used to certify that an individual is a victim of qualifying criminal activity and has been helpful, is being helpful, or is likely to be helpful in the investigation or prosecution of that activity.
+Form I-918 Supplement B is used to confirm that an individual is a victim of qualifying criminal activity and has been, is being, or is likely to be helpful in the investigation or prosecution of that activity.

 - This new job offer must be in the same or a similar occupational classification as the job offered to you in the Form I-140 that is the basis of your Form I-485.
 (For more information about how we determine which jobs are same or similar, please see USCIS Policy Manual [7 USCIS-PM E.5].